-- Prior to or in connection with initial enrollment in the MBBS/MGHD degree program at UGHE, the Student will agree to sign the Employment Agreement, committing to between six (6) and nine (9) years of professional service as part of the UMUSANZU program with the University.
-The Student understands and agrees that his or her enrollment in the MBBS/MGHD program at UGHE is contingent on signing the Employment Agreement, and that the Student’s acceptance to UGHE will be withdrawn if the Student declines to sign or otherwise terminates or withdraws from the Employment Agreement.
+- Prior to or in connection with initial enrollment in the MBBS/MGHD degree program at UGHE, the Student will agree to sign the Employment Agreement, committing to a minimum of six (6), maximum of nine (9) years of professional service as part of the UMUSANZU program with the University.
+The student understands and agrees that his or her enrollment in the MBBS/MGHD program at UGHE is contingent on signing the Employment Agreement and that the Student’s acceptance to UGHE will be withdrawn if the Student declines to sign or otherwise terminates or withdraws from the Employment Agreement.

 Under Umusanzu (Kinyarwanda for “contribution”):

 - Students will not pay tuition to enroll in the MBBS/MGHD program.